logo image

 1297 11th September - William Wallace lead about 15,000 Scots against an English army, about 30,000 strong, that were on route to the English held Stirling Castle.
 The Scots won that Battle by making the most of the boggy terrain and old narrow Stirling Bridge.

 1298 - William Wallace’s army was defeated by a massive English army led by Edward I at Falkirk.
-Wallace escaped that Battle only to be captured in Glasgow 5th August 1305, and Executed in London 18 days later.
+Wallace escaped that Battle only to be captured in Glasgow 5th August 1305, Executed in London 18 days later.

 1314 - Robert the Bruce's brother, Edward Bruce, besieged Stirling Castle that was under the control of English forces.